msbeigiai/spring-full-stack/README.md

    docker build . -t msbeigiai/msbeigi-react
    docker push msbeigiai/msbeigi-react
     ```
-   this will also pushes newest version of frontend into Docker hub.
+   this will also push latest version of frontend into Docker hub.
 2. To boot up the entire project navigate back to the project root and then run docker compose command:
     ```bash
    cd spring-boot-example/